-On 24 February 2021 the Minister of Finance announced a proposed reduction in the corporate income tax rate from 28% to 27%.
-The proposed rate change is effective for companies with years of assessment commencing on or after 1 April 2022.
-Once enacted as proposed, the rate reduction will only impact the companies deferred and current tax balances from the 2023 financial year onwards.
-The deferred tax balances as at 31 December 2020 are therefore reflected at the substantively enacted tax rate of 28%.
+On 23 February 2022 the Minister of Finance announced that the corporate income tax rate will be reduced by a percentage point from 28% to 27%.
+The rate change is effective for companies with years of assessment ending on or after 31 March 2022.
+The rate reduction will only impact the companies deferred and current tax balances from the 2023 financial year onwards.
+The deferred tax balances as at 31 December 2021 are therefore reflected at the substantively enacted tax rate of 28%.

-The directors are not aware of any other matters or circumstances arising since the end of the financial year to the date of this report that could have a material effect on the financial position of the company.
+The directors are not aware of any other matters or circumstances arising since the end of the financial year to the date of this report that could have a material effect on the financial position of the Company.